 - 1. Based on the 2019 data a large portion of our Junior class is scored below standard on the English Language Arts portion of the SBAC.
 There is no data for 2020 due to the COVID school closure.
-The 2021 data will be available in the Fall of 2021. - 2.
+The 2021 data is also not available... - 2.
 Based on the 2019 data there is little difference between all students and SocioEconomically Disadvantaged.
 There is no data for 2020 due to the COVID school closure.
-The 2021 data will be available in the Fall of 2021.
+The 2021 data is also not available.